Training your employees to spot phishing emails is no longer a luxury. It’s an absolute necessity.

 3. Check for Bad Grammer

-Many times, phishing attempts will be riddled with odd language or bad grammar.
+Phishing attempts often will be riddled with odd language or bad grammar.
 They might greet you with a word like ‘dear.’

 If something feels off, that’s usually because it is.